OpenRCT2/docs/setup/options.rst

 * **Window scale factor**

   Determines the scale the game will be rendered at.
 At ``1.00`` scale factor, the game runs at its original scale of 1 game pixel to 1 screen pixel.
 This setting is useful for larger resolutions, where this scale makes the UI extremely small and otherwise unusable.
-At non-integer values, this enables the *Scaling quality* setting below.

 * **Drawing Engine**